jothepro/djinni_build/README.md

                         list of architectures to build for linux --build-directory BUILD_DIRECTORY
   --package [{xcframework,swiftpackage,conan,aar,nuget} ...]
                         which packages to create.
-Packages that cannot be created for the selected target architectures will be ignored.
+Packages that cannot be created for the selected target platforms will be ignored.
   --clean               clean all build artifacts outside of the build folder, that this script may have created
 ```